rh-openjdk/redhat-openjdk-containers/templates/jlink/README.md

 There will be three BuildConfigs, called something like

-1. jlink-builder-jdk-21
+1. $APPNAME-jlink-builder-jdk-21
-2. jlink-s2i-jdk-21
+2. $APPNAME-jlink-s2i-jdk-21
-3. multistage-buildconfig
+3. $APPNAME-multistage-buildconfig

+Where $APPNAME is the parameter initially passed to the template.

 Start a build for (1).
 Once complete, builds for (2) and (3) should be automatically triggered in sequence.

 ## Stage 4: create deployment

-The ImageStreamTag `lightweight-image:latest` will be populated with the new application container image.
+The ImageStreamTag `$APPNAME-lightweight-image:latest` will be populated with the new application container image.

 Create a deployment to see it work.
 E.g., in the Developer Perspective, select